 $ git clone https://github.com/goldmansachs/jdmn $ cd jdmn $ git checkout 3.10.0

-mvn clean install -DskipTests, but for the sake of an example let’s try to simply
+mvn clean install -DskipTests, but to illustrate compilation problems let’s try to simply

 $ mvn compile

 mvn clean install -DskipTests, but do it inside a module:

 $ cd dmn-tck-it $ mvn clean install -DskipTests

 dmn-core, a module provided by the same project.
 But the version of that module that Maven downloaded may not correspond to the code we have in the local module

 $ ls ../dmn-core/target ls: ../dmn-core/target: No such file or directory

-We really have to go back to the root and run
+We have to go back to the project root and run

 $ cd .. $ mvn clean install -DskipTests

 Typical problems arise from system scope dependencies and exclusions.
 System scope dependencies are sometimes used to bake commonly used dependencies into a prepared environment (e.g. server or CI image).
 So it could happen that these dependencies are not installed in your local environment.